Bunnies

 A little introduction to rabbits

-Earlier rabbits were thought to belong to the rodent family.
-But recent research have found that rabbits are actually lagomorphs, i.e. plant eating mammals who have fully furred feets and two pairs of upper incisors.
+Earlier, rabbits were thought to belong to the rodent family.
+However, recent research has found that rabbits are actually lagomorphs, which are plant-eating mammals that have fully furred feet and two pairs of upper incisors.

-Rabbits shed their fur quite frequently and when the fur regrows back it is soft, clean and there might be slight or complete change in color.
-Rabbits that are living in their natural habitat instead of being a pet at a household often changes color according to season.
+Rabbits shed their fur quite frequently, and when the fur regrows, it is soft, clean, and there might be a slight or complete change in color.
+Rabbits that are living in their natural habitat instead of being pets often change color according to the season.
 The changed color of their fur acts as camouflage and saves them from predators.
+In addition, this adaptation helps them blend into their environment more effectively, enhancing their chances of survival.

 Why does a Rabbit’s Fur Change Color - A little introduction to rabbits